gautamkumarjaiswal/Data-augmentation/README.md

 A small script to generate augmented images.
 Actually implemented for binary classification but can be extended for multiclass classification too.
-It read images of 'class0' from 'database' folder, augmented it and save each augmented image in 'class0' of 'augmented_database' folder.
+It reads images of 'class0' from 'database' folder, augmented it and save each augmented image in 'class0' of 'augmented_database' folder.